 To automatically rewrite COUNT(DISTINCT) expressions to NDV(), we need to enable the APPX_COUNT_DISTINCT query option.

 While in hive APPX_COUNT_DISTINCT Function implements the HyperLogLog algorithm for approximating the number of distinct elements in a multiset.
-The HyperLogLog algorithm is able to estimate cardinalities greater than 1 billion with a typical accuracy of 2%, using only 1.5 kB of memory.
+The HyperLogLog algorithm can estimate cardinalities greater than 1 billion with a typical accuracy of 2%, using only 1.5 kB of memory.
 We will soon discuss the Hyperlog algorithm in detail.

 The major pain areas in calculating the distinct counts are: